elrypto/whitelists.json/README.md

 # whitelists.json
-repo for whitelists converted to json
+repo for whitelists converted to json, used in whitelist checking tool